Tuhin4042/Machine-Learning/Supervised Learning/Encoding/readme.md

 # What is Encoding?

 **Encoding** is a crucial process in data science and machine learning, used to transform categorical data into numerical formats that models can interpret and process.
+Encoding is indeed a part of feature engineering.
 Encoding techniques such as **Label Encoding**, **Ordinal Encoding**, and **One-Hot Encoding** are commonly applied when working with categorical data to prepare it for machine learning algorithms.

 ## Key Encoding Techniques